Nkele27/pat2-subtask1/README.md

 The Morse code system represents letters, numbers, and punctuation marks using unique combinations of dots and dashes.
 Each character has a specific sequence assigned to it (e.g., 'E' is a single dot, 'T' is a single dash).
 The system relies on precise timing:
 - A dot represents a short unit of time.
 - A dash represents three units of time.
-- The space between elements within a character (dots and dashes) is one unit of time.
+- The space between elements within a character (dots and dashes) is one unit of time
 - The space between characters is three units of time.
 - The space between words is seven units of time.
 **Examples:**